MediScribe/docjet-mobile/docs/templates/hard-bob-todo-template.md

 ---

-**MANDATORY REPORTING RULE:** For **every** task/cycle below, **before check-off and moving on to the next todo**, the dev must (a) write a brief *Findings* paragraph summarizing *what was done and observed* and (b) a *Handover Brief* summarising status, edge-cases/gotchas, and next-step readiness **inside this doc** before ticking the checkbox.
+**MANDATORY REPORTING RULE:** For **every** task/cycle below, **before check-off and moving on to the next todo**, the dev must (a) write a brief *Findings* paragraph summarizing *what was done and observed* and (b) a *Handover Brief* summarising status at the end of the cycle, edge-cases/gotchas, and next-step readiness **inside this doc** before ticking the checkbox.
 No silent check-offs allowed – uncertainty gets you fucking fired.
 Like Mafee forgetting the shorts, don't be that guy.

 ---